 Every project carries with it an inherent level of risk.
 This is especially true in the fast-paced uncertainty of an IT project.
 Creating a risk assessment document allows a project manager to prepare for the inevitable.
 Our IT risk assessment template gives you the tools to see what might be waiting around the corner.

 Why You Need an IT Risk Assessment Excel Template

 Risk is something that is just part of life, but in business, that risk can bring financial loss and send an enterprise spiraling down the drain.
 This is doubly true of IT projects.
 First off, most businesses today rely heavily on IT.
 Imagine doing work if your network went down, or your computer has fizzled out?

-The list of risks to an IT environment are long.
+The list of risks to an IT environment is long.
 They include hardware or software failure, malware, viruses, pace, scams and phishing.
-There’s also human error and malignant threats from hackers, fraud, denial-of-service attacks, security breaches and even dishonest staff.
+There are also human error and malignant threats from hackers, fraud, denial-of-service attacks, security breaches and even dishonest staff.
 That doesn’t even take into account natural disasters, such as floods, fire, etc., which can take down an IT system and with it a company’s valuable data.

-Whoever is responsible for risk management at your organization, be they the chief technology officer, chief security officer, chief risk officer, chief information officer or whomever, they are involved in a three-step process to control risk: risk assessment, risk mitigation and risk evaluation.
+Whoever is responsible for risk management at your organization, be they the chief technology officer, chief security officer, chief risk officer, chief information officer or whomever, are involved in a three-step process to control risk: risk assessment, risk mitigation and risk evaluation.
 While all three are important, when you start with a thorough risk assessment, you’re more likely prepared for the other stages of managing risk.

 Potential Losses from IT Downtime